Life Is Strange (video game): Legacy and impact

 After Life Is Strange achieved financial and commercial success, Dontnod Entertainment started to become more prominent in the video game industry; publishers pursued the studio for the first time, whereas they previously had to pursue publishers themselves.
 CEO Oskar Guilbert said that the game saved his company financially after the mediocre sales of Remember Me.
-The Washington Post noted it as passing the Steven Spielberg test for video game as an art form in their review.
+The Washington Post noted it as passing the "Steven Spielberg test" for video games as an art form – that "video games will prove their worth as a potent storytelling art form 'when somebody confesses that they cried at level 17.'" – in their review.
 Fans speculated and made theories about the plot, as well as predicting part of a possible ending.

 In 2016, Square Enix sponsored its own "Everyday Heroes" photography contest, inspired by the game, offering a US$10,000 scholarship for the winning entry.
 Square Enix also coordinated with Parent Advocacy Coalition for Educational Rights (PACER) to support an anti-bullying initiative based on themes within the game and donated a total amount of $25,000.

-In July 2016, Legendary Digital Studios and Square Enix announced that they would be adapting Life Is Strange as a digital series.
-At the time of the announcement, they were meeting with potential writers for the series adaptation, which would be set in Arcadia Bay.
-In 2017, dj2 Entertainment sold the rights to the series to streaming service Hulu.
 Life Is Strange: Before the Storm, a prequel developed by Deck Nine, launched on 31 August 2017.
-A free spin-off called The Awesome Adventures of Captain Spirit was announced and released in June 2018.
-Life Is Strange 2 was released on 27 September 2018, featuring a new location and cast of characters.
+Other games in the series featuring new locations and characters include Life Is Strange 2, released in September 2018, three months after the launch of its free spin-off The Awesome Adventures of Captain Spirit, and Life Is Strange: True Colors, released in September 2021.

 A comic book series of the same name, set after the "Sacrifice Arcadia Bay" ending of the game, was released by Titan Comics beginning November 2018.
 The comic is written by Emma Vieceli, with interior and cover art by Claudia Leonardi and colours by Andrea Izzo.
 Square Enix also partnered with Titan Comics to produce Life Is Strange: Welcome to Blackwell Academy, a tie-in book about Blackwell Academy and the town of Arcadia Bay, written by Matt Forbeck.

-Remastered versions of Life Is Strange and Before the Storm were released on 1 February 2022, as part of Life Is Strange Remastered Collection on PlayStation 4, Xbox One, Microsoft Windows, Google Stadia and at a later date on Nintendo Switch.
+Remastered versions of Life Is Strange and Before the Storm were released in February 2022 as Life Is Strange Remastered Collection on PlayStation 4, Xbox One, Microsoft Windows, Google Stadia and at a later date on Nintendo Switch.
 The remaster includes previously released content with updated visuals and gameplay puzzles, improved character animation, engine and lighting upgrades, and full facial motion capture.

+Developed by Deck Nine, Life Is Strange: Double Exposure features an older Max Caulfield who discovers the ability to experience two parallel timelines simultaneously as she tries to prevent the murder of her friend Safi.
+It was released on 29 October 2024, for Xbox Series X/S, PlayStation 5, and PC.